Skip to main content

 First-come, first-served sites: Most parks hold some percentage of sites as first-come, first-served, often released 24 hours in advance or not reservable at all.
 Arriving at the campground host station at 7–8 AM for popular FCFS sites gives you better odds than showing up mid-afternoon.

 Adjacent national forests and BLM land: Many national parks are surrounded by national forest land where dispersed camping is free or inexpensive and requires no reservation.
 You park outside the park, day-trip in, and often have a better camping experience without the crowds.
-The campgrounds around parks like Yellowstone, Grand Canyon (Kaibab NF), and Glacier (Flathead NF) are dramatically easier to access.
+The campgrounds around Yellowstone, Grand Canyon (Kaibab NF), and Glacier (Flathead NF) are dramatically easier to access.

 Shoulder season: May, September, and early October at most parks offer dramatically better campsite availability.
 Weather is still good at most parks; the peak July–August crush doesn't apply.
 The parks are genuinely more enjoyable with fewer people.